 Seek medical treatment in these cases.
 The following are medical methods of skin tag removal:

 - Cauterization: This involves burning off the skin tag.
-Most tags will drop away after one or two treatments.
+Most tags drop away after a couple of treatments.

-- Cryotherapy: A medical professional will apply liquid nitrogen to freeze off the tag.
-Usually, one or two treatments will be sufficient.
+- Cryotherapy: This involves applying liquid nitrogen to freeze off the tag.
+Usually, one or two treatments are sufficient.

-- Excision: A professional will use a blade to cut off the tag.
+- Excision: This involves using a blade to cut off the tag.

 Skin tag removal is usually considered cosmetic, and it is unlikely to be covered by health insurance.

-Skin tags are not usually a cause for concern.
-Once a doctor confirms that the growth is benign, often no further action is necessary.
+Skin tags are not typically a cause for medical concern.
+Once a doctor confirms that the growth is benign, no further action is usually necessary.

-See a doctor if skin tags change in appearance or cause other symptoms, such as pain or bleeding.
+Also, contact a doctor if any skin tag changes or starts causing issues, such as pain or bleeding.